Daddy's Daughters

-Daddy's Daughters (Папины дочки) is a Russian TV series produced from 2007 to 2013.
-Made by "Kinokonstanta" (episodes 1 to 60) and "Kostafilm" (since episode 61) film companies, it is characterized by various aspects of life — family, love, work, study, and friendship.
+Daddy's Daughters (Папины дочки) is a Russian TV series that aired for 20 seasons from September 3, 2007 to April 30, 2013.
+Made by "Kinokonstanta" (episodes 1 to 60), "Kostafilm" (episodes 61 to 370) and "Yellow, Black and White" (since episode 371) film companies, the show revolves around psychotherapist Sergey Vasnetsov (Andrei Leonov) and his five daughters who were all left by their mother after she fled to Canada with a hockey player.
 The series has very high television ratings and has won multiple awards (received four "TEFI").
-Unlike many other contemporary Russian sitcoms, this is an original series, and is not an adaptation of a foreign show.
+Unlike many other Russian sitcoms of those years, this is an original series, and is not an adaptation of a foreign show.

 Plot

 Protagonist Sergei Vasnetsov (Andrei Leonov), a family therapist from a small private clinic, was in a deplorable situation.
 His wife, Lyudmila Vasnetsova (Nonna Grishayeva), left him for a hockey player.
 To make matters worse, his practice is all but collapsing, as all of his patients have left.
 His wife's departure leaves their five daughters (Miroslava Karpovich, Anastasia Sivayeva, Darya Melnikova, Elizaveta Arzamasova, Ekaterina Starshova) in his care.